elliottd/vlt/README.md

 different on-disk representations.
 See the tools/README file for the list of dependencies.

-Please direct any comments or problems to: d.elliott@ed.ac.uk
+Please direct any comments or problems to: elliott@cwi.nl

 ===